OasisDEX/summerfi-monorepo/sdk/sdk-docs/SDK API Reference.md

   fleetAddress: Address.createFromEthereum({ value: '0x.........' }),
 })

-// you can get token entity using chain namespace to get particular token entity
+// you can get token entity directly from the SDK
-// you can query by symbol or by address on a particular chain from our curated list const chain = await sdk.chains.getChain({ chainInfo: user.chainInfo }) const token = await chain.tokens.getTokenBySymbol({ symbol: 'USDC' })
+// you can query by symbol or by address on a particular chain from our curated list const token = await sdk.tokens.getTokenBySymbol({ symbol: 'USDC', chainId: user.chainInfo.chainId })

 // create a token amount to deposit const amount = TokenAmount.createFrom({